jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 - all:SOCPutPiece:game=test|playerNumber=3|pieceType=0|coord=804
 - If gains Longest Route after 2nd placement: all:SOCGameElements:game=test|e6=3
 - all:SOCGameState:game=test|state=20  // or 15 (ROLL_OR_CARD) if played before dice roll
+- If played before dice roll:
+- all:SOCRollDicePrompt:game=test|playerNumber=3

 ### Year of Plenty/Discovery (see also "Gold hex gains" sequence)